 The Faculty Mentor will provide the following:

-Initial list of resources (books, articles, documentaries, etc) for the student to begin their research.
+Initial list of resources (books, articles, documentaries, etc.) for the student to begin their research.
 Once the student has finalized a focus for their project, the mentor will provide more specific resources.
-These will coincide with 2 initial meetings in the beginning of the program.
+These will coincide with two initial meetings in the beginning of the program.

 Minimum of one monthly one-on-one discussion with the student.

-The mentor will also be available for questions via email (ie. Clarifications, additional articles, etc.)
+Availability for questions via email (i.e. clarifications, additional articles, etc.)

 Culmination: At the end of the program, each student will have produced an academic study of some kind.
 This can be a paper, essay, collection of artwork, documentary, or another type of product approved by their IS advisor.

 Independent Study Symposium: Each student will present what they have learned during their IS.
 This event will be open to students, faculty, administrators, and parents from the community.